 General obligations

-1. The Authority, Sponsoring States, the Enterprise, Contractors and flag States shall each within their plan, adopt, implement and update all measures necessary for ensuring effective protection of the Marine Environment, including but not limited to rare or fragile ecosystems as well as the habitat of depleted, threatened or endangered species from harmful effects directly or indirectly resulting from Exploitation in the Area. in accordance with the Convention, the Agreement, the Rules of the Authority, Standards and taking into account Guidelines including those referred to in Regulation 45, international law and the applicable Regional Environmental Management Plan.
+1. The Authority, Sponsoring States, the Enterprise, Contractors and flag States [and States competent for vessels, installations, structures and other devices flying their flag or of their registry or operating under their authority] shall each within their plan, adopt, implement and update all measures necessary for ensuring effective protection of the Marine Environment, including but not limited to rare or fragile ecosystems as well as the habitat of depleted, threatened or endangered species from harmful effects directly or indirectly resulting from Exploitation in the Area. in accordance with the Convention, the Agreement, the Rules of the Authority, Standards and taking into account Guidelines including those referred to in Regulation 45, international law and the applicable Regional Environmental Management Plan.
 To this end:

 (a) In adopting and keeping under periodic review rules, regulations and procedures, as well as the Standards and Guidelines in accordance with the Convention and the Agreement, the Authority shall:

-(i) Apply the precautionary approach and the ecosystem-based approach to the assessment management and prevention of risk of harm to the Marine Environment from Exploitation in the Area,
+(i) Apply the precautionary approach and [] [an] ecosystem-based approach to the assessment, management and prevention of risk of harm to the Marine Environment from Exploitation in the Area,

 (ii) Apply the Best Available Techniques and Best Environmental Practices taking into account the applicable guideline,

-(iii) Integrate Best Available Scientific information, traditional and indigenous knowledge in decision-making, including all risk assessments and management undertaken in connection with environmental assessments, acknowledging knowledge gaps, and uncertainties and the management and response measures taken under or in accordance with Best Environmental Practices; and
+(iii) [Ensure] Best Available Scientific information, traditional and indigenous knowledge in decision-making, including all risk assessments and management undertaken in connection with environmental assessments, acknowledging knowledge gaps, and uncertainties and the management and response measures taken under or in accordance with Best Environmental Practices; and

-(iv) Ensure accountability and transparency in the assessment, evaluation and management of Environmental Effects and risks from Exploitation in the Area including through Stakeholder participation in accordance with the relevant Standard and the prompt public release of environmental data and information including sampling methodologies and associated metadata, at regular intervals and in an accessible format through the Authority’s website including in accordance with Regulations 92 and 92bis.
+(iv) Ensure accountability and transparency in the assessment, evaluation and management of Environmental Effects and risks from Exploitation in the Area including through Stakeholder participation in accordance with the relevant Standard and the prompt public release of environmental data and information, [as well as] sampling methodologies and associated metadata, at regular intervals and in an accessible format through the Authority’s website, including in accordance with Regulations 92 and 92bis.

-(iv)bis Take into account the approach that the polluter should bear the cost of pollution, endeavour to promote practices whereby those engaged in exploitation activities bear the cost of meeting the pollution prevention and control requirements for the authorized activities, having due regard to the public interest.(iv.ter) Ensure accountability and transparency in the assessment, evaluation and management of Environmental Effects and risks from Exploitation, including through the participation and consultation of Potentially Most Affected Coastal States and other Stakeholders, as well as the prompt public release of environmental data and information at regular intervals and in an accessible format through the Authority’s website.
+(iv)bis Take into account the approach that the polluter should bear the cost of pollution, endeavour to promote practices whereby those engaged in exploitation activities bear the cost of meeting the pollution prevention and control requirements for the authorized activities, having due regard to the public interest.

-[(v) omitted] (vi) Ensure to minimize the direct or indirect damage or the likelihood of damage from one part of the environment to another or transform one type of pollution into another as stated in article 195 of the Convention.
-This is especially related to avoiding persistent and bio accumulative toxic, persistent and bio accumulative substances effects.

-(vi Alt.)
-In implementing the regulations, the Contractor shall not transfer, directly or indirectly, damage or hazards, or the likelihood of damage or hazards, from one part of the environment to another, or transform one type of pollution into another, as stated in article 195 of the Convention, and shall not use toxic, persistent and bio accumulative substances.

-(b) In taking all necessary measures to ensure that the Contractor carries out Exploitation in the Area in conformity with the terms of its contract and its obligations under the Rules of the Authority related to the effective protection for the Marine Environment from harmful effects, the Sponsoring State shall, assist the Authority to implement, the measures set out under paragraph (a)(i) to (vi) above.
+[(v) omitted](b) In taking all necessary measures to ensure that the Contractor carries out Exploitation in the Area in conformity with the terms of its contract and its obligations under the Rules of the Authority related to the effective protection for the Marine Environment from harmful effects, the Sponsoring State shall, assist the Authority to implement, the measures set out under paragraph (a)(i) to (vi) above.